Back to Knowledge Base

 2. 2Click the pencil icon next to the metric you want to rename.

-3. 3Type your preferred display name (e.g., "In-Person Adults" instead of "Adult Attendance").
+3. 3Type your preferred display name (e.g., “Weekend Worship” instead of “Adult Attendance”).

 4. 4Press Enter or click Save.